© Chernetskaya | Dreamstime.com

 Do Smoothies Help You Lose Weight?

-They can, if you’re adding low-fat, low-calorie, low-sugar foods to your blender.
+Smoothies can help you with weight loss, if you’re adding low-fat, low-calorie, low-sugar foods to your blender.
 Problem is, many of us opt for the largest size when ordering and we tend to say “yes” to unhealthy add-ons.
 Load your blender with fresh veggies and go easy on the sugary fruits and juices.
 As with all weight-loss plans, you need to combine your smoothies with a well-balanced, healthy diet and a regular exercise routine for best results.

 Smoothies Leave Us Feeling Hungry